 Results of the ESCF Call

 120 applications were received from 22 countries describing innovations relevant to all 16 social challenge areas identified in the Call.
 These are drawn from the European Pillar of Social Rights and the Sustainable Development Goals (SDGs).
-Financial and non-financial support is being offered to 7 selected organisations/consortia to develop plans to scale proven innovations across a range of challenge areas including employment, ageing, homelessness, mental health, migrants, digital inclusion, and ecological and social transition.
-Plans will be developed for these innovations in a total of 17 countries, 8 of which are CEECs.
-It is intended that 9 of the 17 countries will have plans developed to scale more than one innovation.
+Financial and non-financial support was offered to 7 selected organisations/consortia to develop plans to scale proven innovations across a range of challenge areas including employment, ageing, homelessness, mental health, migrants, digital inclusion, and ecological and social transition.
+Plans were developed for these innovations in a total of 16 countries, 7 of which are CEECs.

 Long Live the Elderly